priesgo/course-uas-intro-bioinformatics/day_2/guideline_day2.md

 ## Step 3: now bring it all to Python

-Perform the same queries from Python:
+Open a Python interpreter and perform the same queries from Python:
 ```
 import requests
 import json